Pharrell Kicks Off Paris Fashion Week With Louvre Show - UrduPoint

 Pharrell Kicks Off Paris Fashion Week With Louvre Show

+The Autumn-Winter 2025-2026 collection featured on-trend browns and tweeds heavily, as well as flashes of bubble-gum pink.

+Baseball jackets were mixed up with long shorts and trench coats in designs that Pharrell worked on in collaboration with fellow designer Nigo, the artistic director at Kenzo.

-For his debut show, the LVMH-owned brand turned the Pont Neuf, the oldest bridge in the capital, into a giant runway, even painting its paving stones gold.
+For his debut Louis Vuitton show in 2023, Pharrell turned the Pont Neuf, the oldest bridge in the capital, into a giant runway, even painting its paving stones gold.

 - 'Workwear' -

-The opening day of Men's Fashion Week, which runs until Sunday, also featured an afternoon show by Japanese brand Auralee, making its third Paris appearance.
+The opening day of Men's Fashion Week, which runs until Sunday, also featured an afternoon show by Japanese brand Auralee, as well as an unusual MMA-themed event by mystery French label Coucou Bebe 75018.

-Founded in 2015 by Ryota Iwai, the label stands out for its simple, functional design.
+"It's intended to be performance art," the self-taught designer behind the brand, who goes by the name Kanoush, told AFP of the show in a mock fighting ring.

+Always photographed with his face hidden, Kanoush also refuses to reveal his identity.

+Coucou Bebe 75018 -- which is a combination of a greeting used by prostitutes and the postcode of Kanoush's Pigalle area in northern Paris -- has earned a growing following thanks to its collage-laden jackets with references to French politics.

-In terms of looks, experts say the aesthetic dominance of streetwear is fading, with designers increasingly focused on "casual tailoring", emphasising suits and structured pieces with a relaxed twist.
+Ahead of Fashion Week, experts had said that the aesthetic dominance of streetwear was fading, with designers increasingly focused on "casual tailoring", emphasising suits and structured pieces with a relaxed twist.

 "There's a classic, slightly dandy but chic, elegant, and casual silhouette emerging," Alice Feillard, men's buying director at luxury Paris emporium Galeries Lafayette, told AFP.

-Brown colours have dominated for two seasons, and insiders expect them to remain a key shade at the end of the year.
+Browns have dominated for two seasons, and insiders expect them to remain among the key shades at the end of the year.

 A number of top labels are luring new designers or looking for fresh inspiration in the increasingly tough luxury market.